If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 - Cardiovascular symptoms

 - Weight loss

 - Menstrual disorders

-Although there is a higher risk of additional illnesses, including depression, PTSD, and diabetes, the VA does not necessarily attribute these to Gulf War Syndrome.
+Although Gulf War Syndrome may be associated with a higher risk of additional illnesses—including depression, PTSD, and diabetes—the VA does not necessarily attribute these to Gulf War Syndrome.

 Who is at Risk for Gulf War Syndrome?

-More than 650,000 Service Members served in Operation Desert Shield and Desert Storm in 1990 and 1991.
-With an estimated one-third of service members experiencing Gulf War Syndrome symptoms, it is a severe concern for many veterans.
+More than 650,000 service members served in Operation Desert Shield and Desert Storm in 1990 and 1991.
+An estimated one-third of those service members experience Gulf War Syndrome symptoms.

 The VA recognizes Gulf War service in the Southwest Asia area of military operations from Aug.
-2, 1990, onward as the potential to develop long-term health problems.
-Any Veteran who served from this date onward meets the wartime service requirements.
-This includes Operation Iraqi Freedom and Operation New Dawn.
+2, 1990, onward as being potentially linked to long-term health problems.
+Any veteran who served from this date onward meets the wartime service requirements.

 The VA defines the Southwest Asia theater of military operations as: